What is MIPS?

 - Promoting Interoperability, and

-It’s worth noting, however, that according to the APTA, eligible PTs will only be scored in two categories in 2019: Quality and Improvement Activities.
+It’s worth noting, however, that per the 2020 final rule and the AOTA, eligible rehab therapists will only be scored in two categories in 2020: Quality and Improvement Activities.
 At the end of each calendar year, eligible providers submit their relevant data to CMS and receive a MIPS score—ranging from 0–100 points—before the start of the payment year.
 That score determines the capped adjustment (either positive or negative) the clinician receives from Medicare two years later.
-For example, a provider’s 2019 score will affect his or her 2021 adjustment.
+For example, a provider’s 2020 score will affect his or her 2022 adjustment.

 A Brief History of MIPS